wavefrontHQ/docs/pages/doc/ts_cumulativeHisto.md

 ### Ordinary and Cumulative Histograms

-Wavefront histogram distributions are ordinary histograms while some other tools, such as Prometheus and Telegraph, use cumulative histograms.
+Wavefront histogram distributions are ordinary histograms while some other tools, such as Prometheus and Telegraf, use cumulative histograms.

 ![histogram types](images/histogram_types.png)